 If you’re not sure what to expect with Slovakian cuisine it’s similar to Germanic, Czech or Hungarian food, including things like goulash and bread or potato dumplings.
 Halusky (small dumplings) with sheep’s cheese and bacon, is a real favourite of mine.
 Oh, and they love a bit of strudel too!

 With your belly full of dumplings, strudel and beer, it’s time to explore more of the city’s old town.
 Heading away from Michael’s Gate and forking off to the left should bring you to the city’s main square.
 The main square is home to some of the most elegant architecture the city has to offer.
 The square is also basically at the centre of the town, so you can off in any direction to further explore the old town and its parks, churches and architecture.
+If you’re visiting Bratislava, you’re bound to end up in the main square at some point.

 You may notice though, that with the exception of the main square and near Michael’s Gate, most of the old town is in a surprisingly ragged state.
 You will certainly notice the contrast when coming from Vienna, where everything in the city centre feels exceedingly grand and in a highly refined state.